marekzajac97/bf2-blender/docs/README.md

 ## Collision meshes
 - Each object may contain collision mesh data.
 To add it, you must create an empty child object prefixed with `NONVIS__`.
 This new object should have a maximum of 4 child objects (suffixed with `_COL<index>`) containing collision mesh data, each corresponding to a specific collision type: Projectile = COL0, Vehicle = COL1, Soldier = COL2, AI (navmesh) = COL3.
 Collision meshes should only be added under the object's Lod0 hierarchies.
 - Each COL can have an arbitrary number of materials assigned, no special material settings are required, object's material index-to-name mapping will be saved inside the `.con` file.
+### Known Issues
+- CollisionMesh exports to a slightly older file format version (9) than 3ds Max exporter (10).
+Latest file version contains some extra face adjacency info for drawing debug meshes which is disabled by default in-game anyway.

 ## Skinning (BundledMesh)
 BF2 BundledMeshes support a basic method of skinning allowing one "bone" per vertex, where the "bone" is another object (geometry part).
 In other words, it enables "moving" some vertices from one object (geometry part) to another so that individual vertices that make up a face get split among different parts, which can be affected by the in-game physics differently and may cause some faces to stretch and deform.
 This technique is most commonly used for setting up tank tracks by splitting them up and "linking" track pieces to wheel objects.
 To achieve this in Blender create a new [Vertex Group](https://docs.blender.org/manual/en/latest/modeling/meshes/properties/vertex_groups/index.html) named **exactly** the same as the child object that the vertices are supposed to be transferred to and add them to the group.
 A single vertex must be assigned to **exactly one** vertex group, or you will get an export error.
 You can ensure this by using [Weights -> Limit Total](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/editing.html#limit-total) in `Weight Paint` mode.